Attention all equine associations groups or organizations

 - This is an ideal milieu for transmission of pathogens between horses, from horses to people or from people to horses.

-- Vaccination of animals & maintaining health requirements are important regulations for such events.
+- Vaccination of animals and maintaining health requirements are important regulations for such events.

 - Avoid nose-to-nose contact opportunities.